 Definition of a Unified Storage Port

-Traditional appliance ports for UCS Release 2.1(1a) and earlier can only pass Ethernet-based traffic, such as Network File System (NFS) and Internet Small Computer System Interface (iSCSI).
-Unified Storage ports introduced in UCS Manager Release 2.1(1a) can pass both Fibre Channel over Ethernet (FCoE) and Ethernet traffic over the same link.
-In order to use this feature, the storage controller must have a converged network adapter (CNA) capable of FCoE and traditional Ethernet on the same port.
+Prior to UCS Release 2.1(1a), appliance ports only worked for IP-based storage traffic, such as the Network File System (NFS) and the Internet Small Computer System Interfaces (iSCSIs).
+In UCS Releases 2.1(1a) and later, the ability for both IP-based storage and Fibre Channel over Ethernet (FCoE) to be used on the same interface was added.
+This type of interface is called a Unified Storage port.
+In order to use this feature, the storage controller must have a Converged Network Adapter (CNA) that is capable of FCoE and traditional Ethernet on the same port.

 In order to verify that the port is configured as a unified storage port, login to the Cisco NX-OS shell and verify the port's current configuration with this command: